ays37-prog/idm221-ays37/README.md

-# My Portfolio Project
+# IDM-221 Amelia Suchanek's Portfolio Project

-This is my personal portfolio website, designed in Figma and coded with HTML, CSS, and JavaScript.
-This portfolio showcases my artistic and UX/UI capabilities.
+This is my personal portfolio website, designed in Figma and coded with HTML and CSS.
+The context in this portfolio displays my background in design and showcases my artistic and UX capabilities.

-It is designed for small screens and showcases my background, studiowork, resume, and my UX projects.
+This interface was designed for small screens only and has components of my studiowork, resume, contact information, and my UX projects.

 ## Features
-- Home page with an introduction and my background
+- Home page with an introduction to who I am and my background in the arts and how I came to be where I am today.
-- Contact page with the necessary information to contact me
+- Contact page with the necessary information to communicate with me
-- Studio work page that showcasess my favorite pieces of art I made in highschool
+- Studiowork page that showcasess my favorite pieces of art I made in highschool, refecting my strong capabilities in art and design
-- Resume Page that showcases my work experience and accomplishments
+- Resume Page that showcases my work experience and accomplishments that gave me valuable hard and soft skills, ideal for employers.
-- Projects page which shows my entrepreneurial endeavors and UX/UI case studies
+- Projects page which shows my entrepreneurial endeavors and UX/UI case studies to see how I go about problem solving and creation.

-## Tools Used
+## Tools and Technologies Used
-- Figma for creating the wireframes and providing a guiding structure that acts as a blueprint for me to follow
+- Figma for creating the initial wireframes and providing a guiding structure to look back to.
-- VS Code where I bring the wireframe to life in a browser
+- VS Code where I build the site
-- Code languages used: HTML and CSS
+- Code languages used: HTML and CSS for inserting content and sylizing it
-- Github to push changes up publically and track all version history.
+- Github to save all versions, track history, and publically host.

 ## How to View
-Open 'index.html' in a browser, or visit my live site here: (https://Idm221-ays-37prog.github.io/portfolio)
+Open 'index.html' in a browser, or visit my live site here:

-## Images
-My images